The Importance Of Spaying Female Dogs

 What is a season?

-A season is a time in which a bitch can become pregnant.
+A season is a time in which a female dog can become pregnant.
 The first signs of her coming into season are a swollen vulva, spots of blood dripping from the vulva and an increased interest in males who come into contact with her.
 Some dogs only have one season a year and others have three – it will vary amongst individuals.
 Seasons can last between 7 and 21 days.

 Why should we spay?

-• Decreases prevalence of mammary cancer – Due to the ovaries being removed, there are no reproductive hormones present in the body putting the dog through heat cycles, this in turn helps to vastly decrease the chance of her getting mammary (breast) cancer in her later years, thus allowing your pet to live a longer and happier life.
-Additionally, the cervix and ovaries cannot become cancerous…because they are no longer there.
+• Decreases prevalence of mammary cancer.
+Due to the ovaries being removed, there are no reproductive hormones present in the body putting the dog through heat cycles, this in turn helps to vastly decrease the chance of her getting mammary (breast) cancer in her later years, thus allowing your pet to live a longer and happier life.
+Additionally, the cervix and ovaries cannot become cancerous, because they are no longer there.

-• Over population and cost – although your pup may be cute and lovable, please think before breeding your dog- there are thousands of unwanted puppies and dogs in the UK.
+• Overpopulation and cost.
+Although your pup may be cute and lovable, please think before breeding your dog; there are thousands of unwanted puppies and dogs in the UK.
 In addition, there are many potential complications with pregnancy and birth.
 Whelping (giving birth) can be particularly dangerous for certain breeds with disproportionate features, most notably – Pugs, French Bulldogs, Bulldogs and Chihuahuas.
-If your dog does need an emergency C-section not only can this be risky for both mother and pups, it can also be costly.
+If your dog does need an emergency C-section, not only can this be risky for both mother and pups, it can also be costly.
 C-sections can be quite a traumatic experience for them, and sometimes they can reject their puppies (this can also happen after a natural birth) so it may be that you are required to then hand rear a litter of puppies who need feeding every 2 hours, day and night.
 Worming treatments, worm treatments, specialist puppy food and first vaccinations can again cost hundreds of pounds depending on the size of the litter.

 • No mess or stress!
 Seasons can be a messy business.
-When a bitch is in heat she will bleed and so you may find droplets of blood around the house or on the furniture.
+When a female dog is in heat she will bleed and so you may find droplets of blood around the house or on the furniture.
 Special knickers can be bought to prevent this, and also to prevent males from being able to tie with her during her season.
-When walking a bitch on season you may find she gets a lot of unwanted attention from male dogs.
+When walking a dog on season you may find she gets a lot of unwanted attention from male dogs.
 This can be quite stressful for both her and the owner.
 Additionally, we do not want an inappropriate male to mate with her, as if the dogs are very large breed in comparison with the female, she may have significant difficulties in carrying the pups, or even managing to give birth.

 What happens on the day of a spay?

-A spay is carried out at the Vets.
-You are asked to drop your dog off in the morning and fill out a special questionnaire so we know how your pet has been doing over the past week or so.
+A spay is carried out at the surgery.
+You are asked to drop your dog off in the morning and fill out a questionnaire so we know how your pet has been doing over the past week or so.
 If everything is ok, a consent form is filled out and we take your dog down to our lovely kennel room, where she is sedated and placed into a comfortable cubicle to await her surgery.
 When it is time for your dog to be operated on, she is carried to a table for the anaesthetic to be injected into her cephalic vein (a vein that runs over the top of her front legs) – she will fall asleep within a few seconds.
 Her stomach will be completely shaved and cleaned of any dirt sitting under the coat.